bglen/MineX/README.md

   - player can mine asteroids for the chance of harvesting ores and materials, which they can sell for profit
     - rare ores are more valuable and occur less often
   - fuel limit causes player to have limited range away from planets
-  - Sandbox Non - Linear Gameplay, similar to Minecraft
+  - Sandbox/Non-Linear Gameplay, similar to Minecraft
   - 3D projected as 2.5D shooter
   - enemy ai will seek you out as you noteriety goes up
   - space stations